erickbytes/divbull/divbull.com/content/blog/The-Product-Vs.-The-Stock.md

 Since 2012, I used Spotify happily.
 In 2020, applying this product --> stock logic, I bought my first SPOT shares at $158.
 I voluntarily pay each month to have a full library of songs on my phone.
 Why not own this company?
 I got in and watched it soar in 2020 and 2021.

 In 2021 the stock price ballooned and I bought 2 more shares at $320.
 Then 2022 arrived and SPOT fell under $100.
-Seeing a DCA oppurtunity in fall 2022, I scooped more shares around $75-$100, doubling down on my position.
+Seeing a DCA opportunity in fall 2022, I scooped more shares around $75-$100, doubling down on my position.

 Since then, Spotify has shown they are the real deal.
 Revenue was up 20% in Q1 2024.
 32 million pairs of Crocs were sold, up 3% YoY.
 Monthly active users continue to grow.
 A savvy shift into podcasts has made the product even more compelling.
 Shares are back over $300.
 The company reached profitability in Q3 2023 for the 1st time in a year.
 Spotify is flexing its pricing power by raising subscription prices.